Shompi/anime-gifs-api/README.md

   // you should not handle a missing url like this.
 }

-console.log(url) // Should log a valid gif url
+console.log(sfwGifUrl, nsfwGifUrl) // Should log a valid gif url
 ```

 ## Functions